Plastic bag

-Most plastic bags are heat sealed at the seams, while some are bonded with adhesives or are stitched.
+In the late 1950s, Curt Lindquist, the CEO of the Celloplast company in Sweden, experimented with a new and promising material: plastic.
+By cutting and heat-sealing pieces together, he invented the first seamless plastic bag.
+The patent was awarded in 1965.
+Today most plastic bags are heat sealed at the seams, while some are bonded with adhesives or are stitched.

-Many countries are introducing legislation to phase-out lightweight plastic bags, because plastic never fully breaks down, causing everlasting pollution of plastics and environmental impacts.
+Many countries are introducing legislation to phase out lightweight plastic bags, because plastic never fully breaks down, causing everlasting pollution of plastics and environmental impacts.
 Every year, about 1 to 5 trillion plastic bags are used and discarded around the world.
 From point of sale to destination, plastic bags have a lifetime of 12 minutes.
-Approximately 320 bags per capita were used in 2014 in the United States of America.
+Approximately 320 bags per capita were used in 2014 in the United States.